DawidRoszman/ProjektWDP-Dawid-Roszman-285808/README.md

 ## Game Description

-Score points by shooting second player.
-Player with higher score wins.
-After player death new round starts on randomly selected map.
-After getting 5 points player win.
+In this game, players can earn points by shooting the second player.
+The player with the highest score at the end of the round is declared the winner.
+If a player is killed, a new round begins on a randomly selected map.
+The game continues until one player reaches 5 points, at which point they are declared the winner.